4 Levels of Care in a Life Plan Community

 Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs) offer several levels of care from independent residential living to nursing care that support residents as needs change.

-Here are the different levels of care to expect at a Life Plan Community, along with some of their differences.
+Here are the different levels of care to expect at a Life Plan Community, along with some of their differences and how they work.

 Independent Residential Living